rishikeshjadhav/azure-provision-service-bus/README.md

 #### 1. Create Service Bus Queue

+For details on how to provision Service Bus Queue using this utility, please refer this [link](https://medium.com/@rishijadhav2792/provision-azure-service-bus-utility-61b78b688cfe)

 For details on how to provision Service Bus Queue using portal, please refer this [link](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues)

 #### 2. Create Service Bus Topic

+For details on how to provision Service Bus Topic using this utility, please refer this [link](https://medium.com/@rishijadhav2792/provision-azure-service-bus-utility-61b78b688cfe)

 For details on how to provision Service Bus Topic using portal, please refer this [link](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions)

 #### 3. Create Service Bus Topic Subscription (**_with filtering capability_**)

+For details on how to provision Service Bus Topic subscription using this utility, please refer this [link](https://medium.com/@rishijadhav2792/provision-azure-service-bus-utility-61b78b688cfe)

 For details on how to provision Service Bus Topic subscription using portal, please refer this [link](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions#3-create-a-subscription-to-the-topic)